ricolaws/bankist/README.md

 ## How to Use

-Log in with user: rl pin: 5555, or user: js pin: 1111. then start banking.
+Log in with user: rl pin: 5555, or user: js pin: 1111. then start banking, no money necessary.

 ## Contact